 With the rapid growth of the ecommerce sector comes rapid change.
 The digital marketing landscape is constantly shifting, and the marketing approaches that worked back in 2015 may not be enough to keep your customers happy over the next couple of years.

-If you are looking to boost your sales and keep your ecommerce business from hitting a growth plateau, you need to pay close attention to ecommerce marketing trends and stay as current as possible.
+If you are looking to boost your sales and keep your e-commerce business from hitting a growth plateau, you need to pay close attention to e-commerce marketing trends and stay as up to date as possible.

 Why?
-Because if you don’t provide customers with the experiences and benefits they are looking for, your competitors will.
+Because if you don’t provide customers with the experiences and benefits they are looking for, your competitors will win.

-To help you out, we’ve compiled a list of 7 ecommerce marketing trends that are going to shape the way business is done in 2019 and beyond.
+To help you out, we have compiled a list of 7 e-commerce marketing trends that are going to shape the way business is done in 2019 and beyond.

 43% of shoppers prefer companies who offer personalized experiences.

-More importantly, 41% of customers jump ship and switched companies because of the lack of personalization.
-If you want to stay current in the ecommerce space, personalizing your content and product offerings to fit each individual customer is a must.
+More importantly, 41% of customers jump ship and switched companies because of a lack of personalization.
+If you want to stay up to date in the e-commerce space, personalizing your content and product offerings to fit each individual customer is a must.

 Keep in mind that personalization is no longer just about including your customer’s name in your marketing emails or sending them product offers that are related to their previous purchases.

-If you want to stay current in 2019 and beyond, you need to think about using machine-learning algorithms to personalize user experiences, social targeting, and even your pricing.
+If you want to stay up to date in 2019 and beyond, you need to think about using machine-learning algorithms to personalize user experiences, social targeting, and even your pricing.
 From an email marketing perspective, it’s pretty easy to personalize with an email marketing tool like Mailchimp.
 You can create attractive, professional-looking email campaigns and send out offers and information tailored specifically to each customer.